In today’s fast-paced world, finding time to work out can sometimes seem nearly impossible.

 However, it has the smallest touchscreen and is one of the most expensive options.
 It also lacks many features offered by other smart bikes, including trainer-led classes.

-However, if trainer-led classes and workout variety are important to you, the CAROL bike probably isn’t your best option, especially given its high price point.
+However, if you’re interested in long rides or trainer-led classes, the CAROL bike isn’t your best option, especially given its high price point.